theNicelander/ck3_blood_mage/README.md

     - If the player already has the trait, it becomes less successful
 - Grant others the power of `blood magic`, at the cost of their own `lifeforce` and `piety`
 - Ask friends to be granted the power of blood magic, at a **VERY large** cost of `piety`
-- Form blood mage covenants, growing in power as the dynasty grows
+- Form Blood Mage covenants, growing in power as the dynasty grows
-- A unique blood mage faith, with holy sites on islands, mainly in the Mediterranean.
+- A unique Blood Mage faith, with holy sites on islands, mainly in the Mediterranean.
 - Spend `lifeforce` to gain temporary buffs to their skills
-- Unique blood mage duchy building
+- Unique Blood Mage duchy building

 <img src="thumbnail.jpg"/>

 ## Lifeforce modifier (stackable)
-The `lifeforce` modifier forms the core of the power of any blood mage.
+The `lifeforce` modifier forms the core of the power of any Blood Mage.
-It allows the blood mage to prolong their life, as long as they can keep the supply of lifeforce going.
+It allows the Blood Mage to prolong their life, as long as they can keep the supply of lifeforce going.

 **Blood mages are _NOT_ immortal.**